dottjt/refactor-me/README.md

 ### Testing

-Testing has been setup exclusively in docker for reasons of idempotency, in part because they're integration tests which rely on the database.
-I do not believe it work in local because of how the environment variables have been setup, but then again, in theory it should?
-Maybe?
-I don't know.
+I decided to setup integration testing.
+It's been setup exclusively in docker for reasons of idempotency, in part because they're integration tests which rely on the database.
+It might work in local, but I haven't really tested it.

 - `npm run start:docker:test`